TESL 373 Applied Grammar

-A course examining form, structure, meaning, and use in English grammar, with particular application to English language instruction.
+A course examining form, structure, meaning and use in English grammar, with particular application to English language instruction.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 At a structural level, language consists of lexicon – the words of a language – and grammar – the morphology and syntax that builds words and arranges them into sentences.
 To teach the English language effectively, then, a TESL professional must have extensive, explicit knowledge of English grammar.
 Teaching this knowledge to language learners is not straightforward, however.
 Recent decades have seen a pendulum swing from explicit, drill-based approaches, to a more communicative focus almost entirely devoid of explicit grammar instruction.
 Currently, the pendulum has settled somewhere in the middle: contemporary pedagogical models recognize the importance of both a focus on explicit, form-based instruction, and the need to embed it in meaningful, communicative context.
-This course will both review and improve your explicit knowledge of English grammar, and equip you with practical, hands-on knowledge of the current best practices in effectively teaching grammar to English language learners.
+This course will both review and improve the student’s explicit knowledge of English grammar, and equip them with practical, hands-on knowledge of the current best practices in effectively teaching grammar to English language learners.

 Textbook readings and lecture presentations